How to Start a Hedge Fund

 Ultimately, when it comes to marketing your firm, you want to leave a good (and lasting) impression.
 Be clear and concise about your strategy.
 Explain how your firm is different from your competition.
 And explain your risk management and corporate governance procedures to keep investors comfortable and assure them you are taking all precautions to protect their investments.

-Technology Infrastructure & Software
+3) Hedge Fund Startup Technology & Software

 Remember that first impressions are everything.